Krut27/Crew-Assignment/README.md

 - `file_path` Define the directory where you want the keystroke log and screenshots to be saved.
 - Screenshot Interval: Modify the interval for screenshots by adjusting `time.sleep(30)` in the take_screenshot function.
 ---
+## File Structure
+The following files and directories are created by the script

+- ```important_files_do_not_delete_pls_ty.txt ``` - Stores logged keystrokes.
+- Screenshots (.png files) – Stored with timestamps, saved in the script's directory.
+- Webcam images (.jpg files) – Saved with timestamps if a webcam is available.
+---
 ## Known Issues
 **1. Webcame Compatibility issues :**